 “The attendees always seem to have a good time, the charity receives much-needed funds, and the course improves its revenue stream,” Blechynden says of the benefits of this type of fundraiser.
 “The best part is the passion that people have for their cause.”

-After speaking to Blechynden, Peters and others to gain some insight into best practices, we brainstormed a handful of fundraising ideas for golf tournaments, both on and off the course.
+After speaking to Blechynden, Peters, and others to gain some insight into best practices, we brainstormed a handful of fundraising ideas for golf tournaments, both on and off the course.

 Make the Pledge

-One option for your golf tournament is to set up a golf-a-thon-style fundraiser where participants ask their friends, family and other community members to pledge donations to your online campaign.
+One option for your golf tournament is to set up a golf-a-thon-style fundraiser where participants ask their friends, family, and other community members to pledge donations to your online campaign.
 Have pledge amounts vary depending on whether the participant gets a par, bogie, birdie or even a hole in one.
-The lower the score that participants receive at the end of the 18 holes, the higher the amount of pledge donations participants will receive, so it adds a little friendly competition.
+The lower the score that participants receive at the end of the 18 holes, the higher a number of pledge donations participants will receive, so it adds a little friendly competition.
 The winner will earn bragging rights and a small prize such as personalized tees or a golf lesson donated by a local pro.